A Message from the Chair

 Whatever your choice may be, our degree programs will prepare you well for a variety of careers in education, government and industry, for graduate studies and research, or for entry into medical, dental, law, business and other professional schools.

 As Chair of this Department, let me offer you my help in making yours the most rewarding and enriching undergraduate experience you can get.
 The staff of the Chemistry Office and the Chemistry faculty members are available for advice and help.

 Chemistry continues to captivate students and faculty alike.
 I invite you to make full use of what we offer!

 A Message from the Undergraduate Program Director

 We recognize that students often come to university not knowing what to expect, not knowing their options, not knowing the rules or deadlines, or not knowing exactly what they want from their university experience.
 Some students hear different things from different people.
 We have launched four new facilities that extend our ability to deliver the accurate information that students need: First is the Personal Advisor, a utility to identify and address many common issues encountered by students, ranging from complaints to career advice, from academic troubles to enrollment troubles.
-Second is the Progress Monitor, a complete update on the earlier facility that enables students to quickly and accurately monitor their academic progress and performance as well as the requirements that they still need to fulfill.
-Then, specifically for students approaching graduation, the Graduation Check facility lets me look over a student's course selections and let them know if they are eligible to graduate or if there is something still missing.
+Second is the Progress Monitor, a complete update on the earlier facility that enables students to quickly and accurately monitor their academic progress in their degree and their performance, as well as to keep track of the requirements that they still need to fulfill.
+It also helps to project into the future by testing multiple "What If?" scenarios.
 Finally, it is now much faster, easier and more convenient to book an advising appointment with our self-booking facility.

 All of these developments continue to speak to our commitment to delivering a quality and satisfying experience for all students.